Kelli Ward led a push to overturn Biden’s victory. Now her own win as Arizona GOP chair is being questioned.

 It was the latter race that elevated her national profile, as she faced attack ads from Senate Republican leadership, launched a bus tour with a far-right conspiracy theorist and seemingly accused a dying McCain of trying to distract from the tour’s kickoff.
 (Ward later denied this was the case, blaming the media.)

 Fresh off her second primary loss, she managed to secure leadership of the state party in 2019, campaigning on her enthusiastic support for Trump.
-When he lost to Biden in November, she helped Trump mount a baseless campaign claiming that the presidential election had been rigged.
+When he lost to Biden in November, she helped Trump mount a baseless campaign claiming the presidential election had been rigged.

 She sent out fundraising mailers describing a “stolen” election and offered up unsubstantiated claims of hidden precinct data.
 At her direction, the Arizona GOP sued to overturn the state’s election results, in a case that was later dismissed by the state Supreme Court for a lack of evidence.